ABANDON OLD ROPE YE WHO ENTER HERE

 The freshly-updated ‘How Not To‘ Guide to PR is now available as a downloadable PDF.

-Responses in this guide come from senior journalists at the BBC, The Telegraph, The Guardian, The Sun, The Scotsman, The Financial Times, The Daily Mail, Sky News, the Wall Street Journal, Reuters, The Washington Post and many more.
+Responses in this ‘How Not To’ Guide to PR come from senior journalists at the BBC, The Telegraph, The Guardian, The Sun, The Scotsman, The Financial Times, The Daily Mail, Sky News, The Wall Street Journal, Reuters, The Washington Post and many more.
 I’m grateful for all the contributions.

-I think that many of practices criticised below (sell-in calls, poorly targeted press releases, shoddy grammar and spelling, etc) should simply be stopped, with the time saved invested in thinking harder about the content of the ideas, the email pitches and press releases that are sent to Britain’s hard-working hacks.
+It’s a useful ‘How Not To’ primer, and, as you’ll see, it’s, er, ‘cathartic’ for the hundreds of journalists that have taken the time to write back to me.
+It’s documentary evidence that many practices (sell-in calls, poorly targeted press releases, shoddy grammar and spelling, etc) should be stopped, with all the time saved invested in thinking harder about the stories and email pitches sent in their many thousands to Britain’s increasingly hard-working hacks every day.

-I should stress that media relations is only one dimension of PR, which with the growth of social media and the rise of adblockers has become a far more diverse, dexterous and important discipline than ever.
-Having a good working relationship with journalists is vital – and always will be – and this guide is here to help.
+Having a good working relationship with journalists is vital – and always will be – and this guide, above all, is here to help.

 Finally, if you’re in PR and you fancy checking that your press release is free of buzzwords, do try my free online Buzzsaw app, which will automatically strip out buzzwords submitted to me by national, regional and international editors, broadcasters and journalists.
 You’ll find The Buzzsaw at thebuzzsaw.co.uk.

 I hope you enjoy the report.